JamesBracken/Jamies-Gym/README.md

 My html code initially showed up with a few issues such as
 - Nesting a button tag in an anchor
 - Nesting a div in a ul

-I fixed these issues and no further problems on all pages
+I fixed these issues and no further problems were present on all pages

 ![A webpage showing an html validator with no issues](./assets/images/readme/html-validator-home.PNG)